Education Research Grant Program

 RACGP Education Research Grants are awarded through a competitive two-stage process.
 The first stage involves a research team submitting their EOI, and the second stage is by invitation only to the successful EOI applicants.
 Each application undergoes panel assessment based on academic rigour and potential impact, as well as alignment with the Education Research Priorities and program objectives.

-Detailed information about the 2025 Education Research Grant application process can be found here.
+Detailed information about this year's Education Research Grant application process can be found here.

 Questions?